-Javed decided to become a lawyer at the tender age of 15 when he witnessed first-hand the torment and disappointment of innocent people at the hands of those who are unscrupulous and unjust.
-Javed promised to follow in his grandmother’s footsteps and become a lawyer who would help people and bring them justice.
-She decided to fund his later studies to help with his quest to bring justice.
+At the tender age of 15, Javed decided to become a lawyer when he witnessed the torment and disappointment of innocent people at the hands of those who are unscrupulous and unjust.
+He promised to follow in his grandmother’s footsteps and become a lawyer who would help people and bring them justice.
+She decided to fund his later studies to aid with his quest to bring justice.

-Having developed his ambition to become a litigator, Javed studied hard, aided all the while by his grandmother, going on from the National English High School to graduate with a B.A. from Elphinstone College University of Bombay in 1997; and then an L.L.B. from the Government Law College of Bombay in 2000.
+Having developed his ambition to become a litigator, he studied hard, aided all the while by his grandmother, going on from the National English High School to graduate with a B.A. from Elphinstone College, University of Bombay in 1997; and then an L.L.B. from the Government Law College of Bombay in 2000.